segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 PostgreSQL is ACID-compliant and transactional.
 PostgreSQL has updatable views and materialized views, triggers, foreign keys; supports functions and stored procedures, and other expandability.
 Developed by the PostgreSQL Global Development Group, free and open-source.

 > note "Segment sources required"
 > In order to add a Postgres destination to Segment, you must first add a source.
-To learn more about sources in Segment, check out our [Sources Overview](/docs/connections/sources) documentation.
+To learn more about sources in Segment, check out the [Sources Overview](/docs/connections/sources) documentation.

 ## Getting started
 Segment supports the following Postgres database providers: